whiteducksoftware/cloud-control-community/.github/ISSUE_TEMPLATE/issue_cloud_control_azure.md

 ---
-name: Cloud Control for Azure AD - issue
+name: Cloud Control for Azure AD
 about: Create an issue to help us improve
 title: ''
 labels: ["Cloud Control for Azure AD", "triage"]
+about: Create an issue to help us improve
 ---

-## Describe the bug
+## Describe the issue

-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is about.

 ## To Reproduce